-He could have spent at least 15 years in jail if found guilty of accepting bribes from a company that won a contract for a multi-billion dollar arms deal.
+Zuma could spend at least 15 years in jail if found guilty of accepting bribes from a company that won a contract for a multi-billion dollar arms deal.

-He also faced charges of having a corrupt relationship with his former financial advisor Schabir Shaik, who is serving a 15-year sentence for soliciting bribes for Zuma and using Zuma's political influence to benefit his businesses.
+He also faces charges of having a corrupt relationship with his former financial advisor Schabir Shaik, who is serving a 15-year sentence for soliciting bribes for Zuma and using Zuma's political influence to benefit his businesses.
+Watch more about Jacob Zuma's court case »

-Shaik's conviction led Mbeki to fire Zuma as his deputy, but it also energized Zuma's political base.
+Shaik's conviction led President Thabo Mbeki to fire Zuma as his deputy, but it also energized Zuma's political base.

-Zuma, in a CNN interview earlier this year, said he saw nothing inappropriate about running as the ANC's presidential candidate while still facing criminal charges.
+Zuma , in a CNN interview, said he sees nothing inappropriate about running as the ANC's presidential candidate while still facing criminal charges.

 "I can feel it's not appropriate if I know I'm guilty," Zuma said.
 "Why should I feel it's not appropriate when I'm not guilty?"